|Title:||Extensible customizations of the interpreter at startup|

 Running "./python -c pass" with perf on 50 iterations, repeating 50 times the command on each and getting the geometric mean on a commodity laptop did not reveal any substantial raise on CPU time.

 Packages will be encouraged to include the name of the package within the name of the script to avoid collisions between packages.
+The only requirement on the filename is that it ends in .py for the interpreter to execute them.

 The existing logic for sitecustomize.py and usercustomize.py will be left as is, later deprecated and scheduled for removal.
 Once __sitecustomize__ is supported, it will provide better integration for all existing users, and even if it will indeed require a migration for system administrators, we expect the effort required to be minimal, it will just require moving and renaming the current sitecustomize.py into the new provided folder.